appleseedhq/blenderseed/docs/osl/osl_metadata.rst

 			- filename (tells blenderseed to add a file selection button to a string property)
 			- null (tells blenderseed to hide the direct control for a parameter)
+			- checkBox (tells blenderseed that the value should be expressed as a checkbox.
+Requires an integer value and int as_blender_input_socket to be set to 0)

 |